it-projects-llc/addons-dev/website_portal_debt_notebook/README.rst

  Portal Debt History
 =====================

-Allows portal users to see their debt history
+Allows portal users to see their debt history.

 Credits
 =======